amohammed6/musqratt/index.md

 </p>

 <p>
   Today, computational workloads for these cyber-physical systems and IoT devices are becoming increasingly sensitive to latency, a time measurement of delay for network communications.
 For mission critical applications, this could be a difference in avoiding a collision for autonomous vehicles or precise motion control for industrial equipment.
+We are moving towards a future that is more interconnected and reliant on near-instananeous communication.
 </p>

 <p>